fennicahub/fennica/README.md

 The bookdown document is rendered with [GitHub Actions](https://github.com/fennicahub/fennica/blob/master/.github/workflows/fennica.yml).
 The generated files are placed in [gh-pages branch](https://github.com/fennicahub/fennica/blob/master/.github/workflows/static.yml) in the GitHub Repository.
 The generated files are copied to Rahti [by utilizing a webhook](https://docs.csc.fi/cloud/rahti/tutorials/webhooks/) and are hosted on an nginx server.

+### Using the interactive report

+The generated bookdown document consists of 20 different sections, or "chapters".
+Different sections focus on different fields from the MARC formatted raw data [MARC](https://marc21.kansalliskirjasto.fi).
+Most chapters also have visualizations that give a quick glance on what the data looks like.
+For most fields processed CSV datasets can also be downloaded for further analyses.

 ### Examples of generated reports

 The data is summarized in the following automatically generated files: